mkht/PSOpenAI/Docs/Request-ImageEdit.md

 ### -Image
 (Required)
 The image(s) to edit.
 Must be a supported image file or an array of images.
-For gpt-image-1, each image should be a png, webp, or jpg file less than 25MB.
+For the GPT image models, each image should be a `png`, `webp`, or `jpg` file less than 50MB.
+You can provide up to 16 images.
 For dall-e-2, you can only provide one image, and it should be a square png file less than 4MB.

 ```yaml
 Type: String[]